AEnriquez-9-Topaz/Q2Project-AlejandroEnriquez/README.md

-Note: I chose to use different files for each webpage.
+Note: I chose to use different files for each html, to make the organization easier personally.
 Therefore, I just used index.html for each html file